Carpet has come a long way in the last 10 years.

 - Vacuum Frequently: Frequent vacuuming is the key to the longevity of your carpet.

 - Carpet Cleaning: Routine vacuuming will not remove all the dirt and particles from the carpet.
 We recommend an annual cleaning by a professional to properly protect your investment.
+Many carpet mills require a professional cleaning every 12-24 months to maintain the warranty.

 - Stain Removal: Remove all stains as quickly as possible.
 Make sure to follow the manufacturer’s directions for stain removal.
 Also refer to the Carpet & Rug Institute’s Stain Removal Guide for instructions on removing stains quickly and correctly.